gbasler/squid/doc/tuto/Quasiquotes.md

-To see why rewritings did not fire or how they fired, consider adding printing statements in the right-hand side of the rewriting, or use `base.debugFor(... code ...)` to generate precise logging information.
+To see why rewritings did not fire or how they fired, consider adding printing statements in the right-hand side of the rewriting, or use `base.debugFor(... code ...)` to print precise logging information.